 So to sum up, the claim that 25 December derives from the cult of Mithras is not very convincing, to put it mildly.
 Likewise, many of the other stories about the influence of the Mithraic cult on Christianity are not very plausible either.
 I have read the claim that the word ‘mitre’ (μίτρα in Greek) derives from the word Mithras (Μίθρας).
 Anyone with basic knowledge of the Greek language and the Greek alphabet can see that this makes no sense from a linguistic point of view.
 And in any case, the word μίτρα is much, much older.
 It can already be found in the works of Homer and Herod.
 We can also find the claim that followers of Mithras had a sign of the cross on their foreheads.
 This is apparently based on a passage in Tertullianus’ work De Praescriptione Haereticorum.
 However, this church father never mentions a sign of the cross.
 The verb he used – signare – can mean any kind of mark.
 In the Palazzo Altemps in Rome, one can admire the so-called Grand Ludovisi sarcophagus.
 The figure of the deceased on this sarcophagus is marked with an X on his forehead.
 This has led some historians to conclude that the deceased must have been a follower of Mithras, although the evidence is quite thin.

 The claim that Mithras, like Jesus, was born from a Virgin, is simply ludicrous.
-He was, in fact, born from a rock, a fact that is actually backed up by archaeological evidence.
+He was, in fact, born from a rock, a fact that is actually backed up by archaeological evidence: see the second image in this post.
 On the other hand, there is no evidence whatsoever that Mithras had twelve apostles, nor that he died on the cross.
 Finally, if you ever happen to read that there is a mithraeum beneath the Dutch-Reformed Church in Elst, the Netherlands, please know that you should not take the author seriously.
 I have no clue as regards the origins of this claim, but the truth is that the aforementioned church was built over the ruins of two Roman temples that were dedicated to Hercules Magusanus, the chief deity of the Batavi.

 Orthodox Christians celebrate Christmas on 25 December according to the Julian calendar, which corresponds to 7 January in the Gregorian calendar.